ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

  09:19:48	AutoTune: Saved gains for Pitch

 .. tip:: If you do happen to accidentally discard a sessions AUTOTUNE values by disarming when not in AUTOTUNE, you can examine the dataflash log for the GCS messages it sent during tune and manually set them on the bench.
-This is handy also, if a tune did not complete, to allow it to restart where it had left off in another tuning session.

 -----